MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 Once you’re done constructing that table, you can either select to load or transform the data.
 Notice how the resulting queries contain a detailed breakdown of all the steps that were inferred for the data extraction.
 These steps are just regular query steps that you can customize as needed.

 ![Detailed breakdown of steps for data extraction.](./media/text-csv/data-extraction-steps.png)

->[!Note]
-This feature is being released soon in Power Query Online.
-More information: [Text/CSV by example data extraction](/power-platform-release-plan/2021wave1/data-integration/textcsv-example-data-extraction)

 ## Troubleshooting